tim273/weather_radio_scripts/README.md

     sudo reboot

 Wait a few minutes and if all goes well, you should be able to go to http://raspberry.pi.ip:8000 (or whatever Icecast server you are pointing to) and see your mount point and hear your weather radio stream!

+## Extras

+There are a couple extra files, ezstream.xml, if you wish to use Ezsteam instead of Darkice an then temp.sh which will display the temperature of the CPU and GPU.
+More on that here: https://www.cyberciti.biz/faq/linux-find-out-raspberry-pi-gpu-and-arm-cpu-temperature-command/

 [Stopping and Starting Services](SERVICES.md)